-Asia is the world's most densely populated continent and has the highest number of natural disasters.
-The impact of disaster upon the human population is exacerbated by significant resource disparity and a lack of research, as well as technical knowledge transfer in the field of disaster risk management.
+Asia is the world's most densely populated continent and has the highest number of disasters.
+The human health impact of disaster in Asia is exacerbated by significant resource disparity and a lack of research, as well as limited technical knowledge transfer in the field of disaster risk management.

 The Centre has participated in the World Health Organization (WHO)’s consultation meeting on disaster health risk management and established international cooperation with leading institutions in the field, including the Centre for Research on the Epidemiology of Disasters (CRED) in Belgium, and Harvard Humanitarian Initiative and FXB Center for Health and Human Rights of the Harvard School of Public Health.